hyperledger-cacti/cacti/packages/cactus-plugin-satp-hermes/README.md

 ## Release process
 TBD.
 For each release, a commit in the form: "chore(satp-hermes): version X release" will be made.

+## Adapter Demo
+The Docker adapter layer demo has been moved to the cacti-demos repository.
+See [case_4 in cacti-demos](https://github.com/hyperledger-cacti/cacti-demos/tree/main/gateway/satp/case_4) for full instructions.

 ## License
 This distribution is published under the Apache License Version 2.0 found in the [LICENSE ](https://github.com/hyperledger/cactus/blob/main/LICENSE "LICENSE ")file.